Dee Pollock

 Finis Dee Pollock (September 24, 1937 – December 27, 2005) was an American film and television actor.
-He was known for playing Billy Urchin in the American western television series Gunslinger.
+He was perhaps best-known for playing Billy Urchin in the American Western television series Gunslinger.

 Life and career

 Pollock was born in Alhambra, California, the son of Lucia Curtwright and Robert Pollock.
 He attended Mark Keppel High School.
-He began his acting career in 1951, appearing in the western television series The Adventures of Kit Carson.
+He began his acting career in 1951, appearing in the Western television series The Adventures of Kit Carson.
 Pollock then appeared in the film The Blue Vail, In 1952, he made appearances in the films The Old West, Beware, My Lovely, Park Row, and It Grows on Trees.

-Pollock guest-starred in television programs including Gunsmoke, Bonanza, Wagon Train, 12 O'Clock High, Johnny Ringo, Outlaw, Tales of Wells Fargo, Perry Mason, The Virginian and The Fugitive.
-In 1961, he joined the cast of the new CBS western television series Gunslinger, playing the role of Billy Urchin.
-Pollock appeared in the films Carousel (as Enoch Snow Jr.), Take a Giant Step, Captain Apache, The Lineup, The Legend of Tom Dooley, The Plunderers and The Wayward Bus.
+Pollock guest-starred in television programs including Gunsmoke, Bonanza, Wagon Train, 12 O'Clock High, Johnny Ringo, Outlaw, Tales of Wells Fargo, Perry Mason, The Virginian, and The Fugitive.
+In 1961, he joined the cast of the new CBS Western television series Gunslinger, playing the role of Billy Urchin.
+Pollock appeared in the films Carousel (as Enoch Snow Jr.), Take a Giant Step, Captain Apache, The Lineup, The Legend of Tom Dooley, The Plunderers, and The Wayward Bus.
 In 1970, he played the role of Jones in the film Kelly's Heroes.
 His final film credit was from the 1972 film Embassy.

 Pollock retired from acting in the early 1970s.
-In 1989, he moved to Chico, California to look after his mother.
+In 1989, he moved to Chico, California, to look after his mother.